Idaho — State Legislative Term Limits

 Initial adoption (1994):

 Idaho voters approved the Idaho Establish Term Limits Initiative (Initiative 2) at the November 8, 1994 general election.
-The initiative enacted term limits by statute, applying a rolling service-duration cap to members of the Legislature.
+The initiative enacted term limits by statute, applying a rolling service-duration limit to members of the Legislature.

 Original structure:

-As enacted, the statute limited legislators to eight (8) years of service within any fifteen-year period, with service in the House of Representatives and Senate aggregated toward a single cap.
+As enacted, the statute limited legislators to eight (8) years of service within any fifteen-year period, with service in the House of Representatives and Senate aggregated toward a single limit.
 Eligibility could be restored as earlier service fell outside the fifteen-year window.

 Subsequent repeal (2002):